MickeyKay/better-font-awesome/readme.txt

 * Implement transients to minimize load time.
 * Implement improved fallback handling (transient &rarr; wp_remote_get() &rarr; locally included files)
 * Switch out bulky Titan Framework for native Settings API.

-= 0.9.6 =
-* Fixed missing icon previews in WordPress 3.8 and below.

-= 0.9.5 =
-* Added ability to choose which CDN to use.
-* Added `unprefixed_class` shortcode attribute to allow for unprefixed shortcodes.
-* Updated prefixes to now return just the prefix without the dash (-).

-= 0.9.4 =
-* Switched default &nbsp; being output.
-Now the default "space" attribute is false, and can be set to true to optionally include a space.
-* PLEASE NOTE: this will affect existing shortcodes.

-= 0.9.3 =
-* Fixed admin-styles.css bug that was applying FontAwesome font-face outside TinyMCE
-* Print JS variables in front-end to aid developers
-* Create global $better_font_awesome object for developers to access

-= 0.9.2 =
-* Fixes issue of missing icon drop-down select menu in TinyMCE (adds compatibility for TinyMCE v4)

-= 0.9.1 =
-* Added fixes for older versions of PHP (Titan Framework not found, unexpected "[")

-= 0.9.0 =
-* First release!